section-engineering-education/engineering-education/articles/transgan-a-transformer-based-gan-architecture/index.md

 ### Introduction

-Can we build a strong Generative Adversarial Network (GAN) utterly free of convolutions?
+Can we build a strong Generative Adversarial Network (GAN) free of convolutions?

 This article aims to discuss this recent [paper](https://arxiv.org/pdf/2102.07074.pdf), a buzz in the AI community over the past couple of weeks.
-The paper aims to re-design the architecture for Generative Adversarial Networks (GANs) using only pure transformer-based architecture.
+The paper aims to re-design the architecture for GANs by using only pure transformer-based architecture.

 To date, transformers or attentions have been used in GANs, but they always had a convolution component in their architecture.
-This research aims to eliminate these convolutions and replace them with pure transformers in the generator and discriminator portions of a GAN.
-They discuss what is required to perform the replacements, how they built the architecture, and some of the training tricks they used to make this novel architecture competitive to some of the current state-of-the-art techniques.
+This research aims to drop these convolutions.
+It replaces them with pure transformers in the generator and discriminator portions of a GAN.
+The research also discusses:

+1. What was required to perform the replacements
+2. How they built the architecture
+3. Training tricks they used to make this novel architecture competitive

 Let's get into the details of the paper.